nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 <hr/>

+* If we try to import large a csv or dbf file into a single dataframe, we may run into memory issues resulting in crashing of the python script.
-* In this post, we will learn how to process dataframes from large csv and dbf files
+* In this post we will process large dataframe from large data file using
 * If we desire to import dataframe from dbf file, we require simpledbf module.
-Install simpledbf using the command `pip install simpledbf`
+Install it using the command `pip install simpledbf`
 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

-If we try to import large a csv or dbf file into a single dataframe, we may run into memry issues resulting in crashing of the python script.

 ### Example
 ```python